-Sections 24A and 28 to 29B of the Act, as in force immediately before the commencement of this section, continue to apply to a prosecution for an offence that was committed before the commencement.
+Sections 24A and 28 to 29B17 of the Act, as in force immediately before the commencement of this section, continue to apply to a prosecution for an offence that was committed before the commencement.

-Sections 24A (Charges for offences under s 24), 28 (Obligations of employers), 29 (Obligations of self-employed persons), 29A (Obligations of persons conducting business or undertaking) and 29B (What obligations under ss 28-29A may include) of the Act schedule 3, definition prescribed activity
+17 Sections 24A (Charges for offences under s 24), 28 (Obligations of employers), 29 (Obligations of self-employed persons), 29A (Obligations of persons conducting business or undertaking) and 29B (What obligations under ss 28-29A may include) of the Act as in force immediately before the commencement of section 192.